.The question of “What the Hell?!” could theologically be re-worded into the question, “Which Hell?” Christian Hell has a few popular variants.

 Dante’s Inferno was like the “Hell” official version

-Dante’s work utilizes the ideal of contrapasso to describe the punishments of the damned and drive his plot.
-More still, this was very poignant usage.
-The term itself is even invoked by a beheaded individual “In me you see the perfect contrapasso!”
-The joke being that the speaker swings his severed head as punishment for beheading a saint.
+Dante’s work utilizes above all the ideal of contrapasso or “just deserts” to describe the punishments of the damned and drive his plot.
+This was very poignant usage, and the book still today finds wide readership.
+Dante is in no way ignorant in using the ideal, for the term itself is even invoked by a beheaded individual.
+“In me you see the perfect contrapasso!” jokes a being that the swings his severed head in punishment for beheading a saint.

-I have just learned you can get the whole thing free here.
+I have just learned you can Dante’s Inferno for free here

 His argument sounds nice, but for technical reasons universalism has always been a tough sell.

 That God has limitless love first stands in stark contrast to the biblical picture.
 God is free to hate Esau (Rom 9:13).
 His mercy is not compelled by anything other than his good pleasure (Exodus 33:19).
 Some theologians find such ideals to reformed; the idea is scriptural and must be accounted for.